Command-Line Help for spacetime

 Subcommands:

 publish— Create and update a SpacetimeDB databasedelete— Deletes a SpacetimeDB databaselogs— Prints logs from a SpacetimeDB databasecall— Invokes a reducer function in a database.
 WARNING: This command is UNSTABLE and subject to breaking changes.describe— Describe the structure of a database or entities within it.
-WARNING: This command is UNSTABLE and subject to breaking changes.energy— Invokes commands related to database budgets.
+WARNING: This command is UNSTABLE and subject to breaking changes.dev— Start development mode with auto-regenerate client module bindings, auto-rebuild, and auto-publish on file changes.energy— Invokes commands related to database budgets.
 WARNING: This command is UNSTABLE and subject to breaking changes.sql— Runs a SQL query on the database.
 WARNING: This command is UNSTABLE and subject to breaking changes.rename— Rename a databasegenerate— Generate client files for a spacetime module.list— Lists the databases attached to an identity.
 WARNING: This command is UNSTABLE and subject to breaking changes.login— Manage your login to the SpacetimeDB CLIlogout—init— Initializes a new spacetime project.
 WARNING: This command is UNSTABLE and subject to breaking changes.build— Builds a spacetime module.server— Manage the connection to the SpacetimeDB server.
 WARNING: This command is UNSTABLE and subject to breaking changes.subscribe— Subscribe to SQL queries on the database.
 WARNING: This command is UNSTABLE and subject to breaking changes.start— Start a local SpacetimeDB instanceversion— Manage installed spacetime versions

 Options: